MinecraftForge/Documentation/docs/blockstates/states.md

 If you specify any `IProperty`'s, you **must** override `getMetaFromState` and `getStateFromMeta`

-Here you will read the values of your properties and return an appropriate integer between 0 and 15, or the other way around.

-The reader is left to check examples from vanilla blocks by themselves.
+Here you will read the values of your properties and return an appropriate integer between 0 and 15, or the other way around; the reader is left to check examples from vanilla blocks by themselves.

 !!!
 Warning
     Your getMetaFromState and getStateFromMeta methods MUST be one to one!
 In other words, the same set of properties and values must map to the same meta value and back.
 Failing to do this, unfortunately, WON'T cause a crash.
 It'll just cause everything to behave extremely weirdly.